Engine coolant diagnostic guide

 What does a head gasket do?

-The head gasket seals the join between the engine block and cylinder head.
-It helps keep combustion pressure, coolant and engine oil in the correct places.
+The head gasket seals the join between the engine block and the cylinder head.
+It keeps combustion pressure, coolant and engine oil separated while the engine runs under heat and pressure.

-When the gasket fails, coolant, oil or combustion gases can cross into areas they should not.
-That is why symptoms can involve overheating, smoke, pressure, oil contamination and rough running.
+When the gasket fails, coolant, oil or combustion gases can cross into places they should not.
+That is why one head gasket problem can cause cooling-system pressure, overheating, white smoke, coolant loss, rough running and oil contamination.

 Common blown head gasket symptoms